-Atlas has followed the store when it moved again to Union Square and eventually settling at its current location at Fifth Avenue and 57th Street location.
+Atlas has followed the store when it moved again to Union Square and eventually settled at its current location at Fifth Avenue and 57th Street location.
 As the finest maker of silver instruments, Tiffany & Co. supplied the Union Army with swords during the Civil War.

 Even if Tiffany’s is out of your price range, the store is welcoming of those who pop in to see the 128.54 carats Tiffany Yellow Diamond, usually on display for all to see.
 More famous than this massive diamond is, of course, the movie Breakfast at Tiffany's (1961), based on the novel by Truman Capote.

 The main character Holly Golightly, played by Audrey Hepburn constantly refers to Tiffany as "the best place in the world, where nothing bad can take place."
 That’s not entirely true.